What is the scheme?

 - Before your dog’s X-ray appointment you will need to register for the scheme and pay a £20 registration fee.
 Once you have registered you will be emailed a further information request form that you will need to complete

-- For the X-ray you will need to pay an assessment fee of £300.
+- Attend and pay for your radiograph appointment.
 This can be made through your vet

 - Your dog’s X-ray will be submitted by the participating centre to be reviewed by an expert scrutineer and graded appropriately